markscholtz/jekyll_blog/_drafts/CLUG_meetup.markdown

 discovered a group such as this.
 I feel quite at home.

-It's quite enjoyable to hunker down here in the back tapping away quietly on my phone trying to document the moment.
-I am not feeling to sociable and that doesn't appear to be an issue at all.
+It's quite enjoyable to hunker down here in the back tapping away quietly on my phone trying to document the event.
+Being in a not too sociable mood this evening doesn't appear to be an issue at all.

 The talk begins and Phil Bull introduces himself.
 He is an astrophysics PhD student from the University of Cambridge.
 The talk is fascinating and